an English library journey

 little free library

 Some free libraries look a bit like decorated birdhouses.
-Please don’t use these, as birds may try to nest in them.
+Please don’t use these, to discourage birds from trying to nest in them.
 Tin bright-coloured birdhouses can overheat, and attract predators.

 You could adopt an old BT red phone kiosk for a pound.
 Some use them for defibrillators, others for little libraries.